nicomace/DeFi/index.md

 ### TradFi

-- Experience in trading support and post-trade environments
+-	Experience in real time trading support supporting trading, risk activities
-- Exposure to derivatives, fixed income and FX products
+-	Exposure to equity, derivatives, fixed income and FX products
-- Strong focus on **risk monitoring**, incident analysis, and PnL consistency
+-	Strong focus on risk monitoring, incident analysis, and PnL consistency
-- Used to working in time-sensitive, high-stakes environments
+-	Used to work in time-sensitive, high-stakes environments
+-	Development of production monitoring tool

 ### DeFi

+- Project analysis: key metrics (tvl, revenues), tokenomics, chartism, risk/return
-- Active user of DeFi protocols (lending/borrowing, liquidity provision)
+- Active user of DeFi protocols (lending/borrowing, liquidity provision, yield farming)
 - Hands-on experience with **CLMM LP positions**, treated as market making strategies
-- Focus on understanding:
-  - liquidation risk
-  - inventory and range risk
-  - protocol and token exposure
 - Development of personal dashboards and monitoring tools to track positions over time

 ---

 ## Why this project

-DeFi provides powerful financial primitives, but **risk is often poorly monitored**.

-Most tools focus on:
+Starting interacting with DeFi protocols, I wanted to create a strategy and what is the best way to monitore on-chain activity except creating our own tools.
+Especially I wanted to focus on CLMM (Concentrated Liquidity Market Making) strategies.
+And as time goes and new solutions appear to us, I needed to get a quick view on my LP (liquidity providing) portfolio to be able to measure important metrics.
+This have double benefits: first is to get a better understanding of the key components of CLMM and act practively on my strategy depending on the market conditions.
+Deepening such DeFi protocls made me realize that risk is more important than performance.
+The idea is to optimize our risk/return.
+Controlling our loss ensure a major part of our global startegy.

+**What’s now:**

+Entering a LP position we can find relevant informations such as:
+-	TVL
-- APYs
+-	Estimated APY
-- positions
+-	Positions
-- token balances
+-	Token balance

-Very few focus on:
+This is a good start to assess the pool performance.
+But we also need to monitore the risk metrics.
+Because there are plenty:
-- **downside risk**
+-	Impermanent Loss
-- **capital efficiency**
+-	Inventory risk
-- **net performance after risk**
+-	Out of Range
+-	protocol and token exposure

+If we can understand what each situation can cost, we can improve the overall portoflio return.

+And here is the focus of the tool I am building: monitoring risk to optimize the performance.

 This project was created to bring a more **disciplined, risk-oriented approach** to DeFi strategies, inspired by institutional practices.